Golem642/CtrRGBPATTY/README.md

 The compilation process is very weird but i didn't want to change anything to avoid breaking the currently "working" setup.
 - The main program is in `build/main.cpp`, to compile it you can use the devkitPro Windows MSYS installation with `make` at the root of the project folder.
 - You will get errors, that's normal.
 You will need to copy/paste the updated `build/CtrRGBPAT2.elf` to `resources/CtrRGBPAT2.elf`, replace if asked.
-- Open a command prompt in the `resources` folder and execute the `Build.bat` file, it should compile without errors and you'll have a new `CtrRGBPAT
+- Open a command prompt in the `resources` folder and execute the `Build.bat` file, it should compile without errors and you'll have a new `CtrRGBPAT2.cia` in the folder

-.cia` in the folder
+I might modify the setup in the future to make things more consistent and working everywhere

 ## eclipse-3ds-template
 This template is basically a fork of [TricksterGuy's 3ds-template](https://github.com/TricksterGuy/3ds-template) which is essentially a fork of two other templates, which I'm not going to ramble on about.